Specialist in knee reconstruction, arthroscopy, hip replacement and knee replacement

 Craig Donohue - Orthopaedic Surgeon

-I am also a member of the Orthopaedic Department at the Alfred Hospital.
-This allows me to perform hip and knee replacement surgery on public patients.
-I also treat orthopaedic trauma at the Alfred Hospital.
-I am involved in the teaching of Orthopaedic Registrars, who will be the future Orthopaedic surgeons for the Victorian community.
+Mr Donohue is also a member of the Orthopaedic Department at the Alfred Hospital.
+This allows him to perform hip and knee surgery on public patients.
+He also treats orthopaedic trauma at the Alfred Hospital.
+Mr Donohue is involved in the teaching of Orthopaedic Registrars, who will be the future Orthopaedic Surgeons for the Victorian Community.